-Based on the funded status of the Cash Balance Plan as of December 31, 2022, the Hospital expects to contribute \$60,000 during fiscal year 2023.
+Based on the funded status of the Cash Balance Plan as of December 31, 2023, the Hospital expects to contribute \$60,000 during fiscal year 2024.
 This will be evaluated on a quarterly basis.
-There are no required contributions to be made to the Hospital's other defined benefit pension or postretirement plans.
+There are no required contributions to be made to the Hospital's other postretirement plans.